JeminInformationTechnology/Aboutus/README.md

 any projects.

-Jemin Research Centre (JSR)-part2:
+Wilmix Research Centre (WSR)-part2:
 ---------------------------------

-JSR is the part of (JIT).
-JSR is focused on Testing the
+WSR is the part of (JIT).
+WSR is focused on Testing the

 quality of any software products which meets client requirement or not.
-JSR contains Jemin Research Lab.
+WSR contains Wilmix Research Lab.

 Wilmix Product Development Life Cycle (WPDLC)